lbearl/csharp-in-style/Comments.md

 ## Commenting Out Code

 The only recommended use of `/* ... */`-style comments is for commenting out code.
 Please do not comment out multiple lines of code with `//`.
+Any commented out code must have extensive comments defending its inclusion in the code base.
+Any commented out code which cannot be defended should be deleted.

 ```csharp
 // Good: